Planet Pulse

 Lists Species for Protection: The Act includes schedules listing species that receive legal protection.
 Section 9 specifically protects red squirrels from harm or killing.

-Enforcement: Various organizations and authorities enforce the Act, investigating and prosecuting those who harm or kill protected species.
+Enforcement: Various organisations and authorities enforce the Act, investigating and prosecuting those who harm or kill protected species.

 Amendments: The Act has been amended over the years to address new challenges and provide better protection for wildlife.

-Sustainable Development: The Act contributes to sustainable development by balancing conservation efforts with socio-economic needs, ensuring that the environment is protected for future generations (Wang & Wang, 2022).
+Sustainable Development: The Act contributes to sustainable development by balancing conservation efforts with socio-economic needs, ensuring that the environment is protected for future generations.

 Conclusion